AdobeDocs/learning-manager.en/help/migrated/learners/adobe-captivate-prime-app-for-desktop.md

 1. To start recording from the desktop application, login to the application using your Captivate Prime credentials as a learner.
 1. The home page appears.
 1. To create a post, you can choose one of the three options provided in the home page.
 To launch the recording window, click the Record video icon.
-1. As per the requirement, you can choose webcam, Screen or both.&nbsp;
+1. As per the requirement, you can choose webcam, Screen or both.

    **Webcam **The webcam captures the narrator who is demonstrating or presenting a project or application including audio.
-Select the webcam icon &nbsp;from the above options for the Live window to appear.
+Select the webcam icon  from the above options for the Live window to appear.

    **Screen **Record actions performed on the monitor screen.
 By selecting the screen icon, the screen gets highlighted with a record dialog at the center of your screen.

    **Both **Records both the narrator and screen actions.
-By selecting the last icon, the screen gets highlighted and the user gets a Live window along with it.&nbsp;
+By selecting the last icon, the screen gets highlighted and the user gets a Live window along with it.

 1. Set recording preferences.

    **Select Camera** Click the video camera icon at the bottom of the record video window.
 Select a camera that the user would like to use from the given options.

-   **Select Microphone **Click the microphone icon at the bottom of the video or audio window and select a microphone that the user would like to use from the given options.&nbsp;
+   **Select Microphone **Click the microphone icon at the bottom of the video or audio window and select a microphone that the user would like to use from the given options.

    If the user does not want to record audio with screen or video, select the **None** option from the drop-down list that is displayed on the clicking the audio icon.

    When users start recording their screen or themselves, a pop-up dialog box appears asking them to confirm if they want to continue to record without an audio support.
 Click yes to continue.

 1. Use the record button to start recording.
-The recording begins after the countdown(3 seconds).&nbsp;
+The recording begins after the countdown(3 seconds).
 1. Click the pause or resume button to pause while recording and then resume if wanted.
 To edit the recording, see [Editing a recording](adobe-captivate-prime-app-for-desktop.md#Editing) and to publish see [Publishing a recording](adobe-captivate-prime-app-for-desktop.md#Publishing).

 ## Creating an audio {#creatinganaudio}